Basic Concepts and Fundamentals of ACLs

 No, instead of blocking the Staff segment, this ACL will block the Administrators segment.
 The F0/1 interface connects the Administrators segment to the Server segment.
 To access the Server segment, the traffic of the Staff segment neither enters nor exits from the F0/1 interface.
 Since the traffic of the Staff segment does not interact with the F0/1 interface, the ACL applied to the F0/1 interface does not affect it.

-Can you guess the correct location for this ACL?
+What is the correct location for this ACL?

 You can apply this ACL to either the F0/0 interface or the F0/2 interface.
 The following image shows the correct implementation of the ACL.

-correct implementation of the ACL
+Correct implementation of the ACL

 When implementing an ACL on an interface, make sure that the interface interacts with the targeted traffic.
 If the targeted traffic does not pass through it, the ACL will not work.